The Stunning Transformation Of Maddox Jolie-Pitt

 He showed his tattoos for the first time in British Vogue

 Early on, Maddox Jolie-Pitt exhibited signs of promise both intellectually and as a family-oriented big brother.
 But don't mistake him for being a goody two-shoes.
 He still balanced it all out by living life as a teenager should.
-"He's a balanced teen," Jolie shared with ET Online, "I'm so happy for him that [Maddox has] grown up into such a good man."
+"He's balanced," Jolie shared with "Entertainment Tonight," "I'm so happy for him that [Maddox has] grown up into such a good man."

 Jolie-Pitt had a few surprises up his sleeves, or under his shirt, to be specific.
-Jolie mentioned that Jolie-Pitt was tattooed in an interview in 2019, but the rest was left to the imagination.
-That was until the tattoos were finally revealed in a candid photo of Jolie cutting her son's hair on British Vogue.
+Jolie mentioned that Jolie-Pitt was tattooed in the interview in 2019, but the rest was left to the imagination.
+That was until the tattoos were finally revealed in a candid photo of Jolie cutting her son's hair in British Vogue.
 He had not one, but two tattoos: one snake tattoo along his torso and another mid-sized one along his forearm.
-Aside from their shared love of knives, Jolie's love for body art probably rubbed off on him too.
+Aside from their shared love of knives, Jolie's love for body art probably rubbed off on him, too.

 His relationship with his father Brad Pitt is unclear